Moonire/SCS/README.md

 ## Notes

 - This implementation lacks the outliers filtering technique described in the above source.
-I couldn't get it to work properly so any contribution in that issue will be very much appreciated.
+I couldn't get it to work properly so any contribution on this issue will be very much appreciated.

 - As mentionned by the paper, this algorithm performs poorly with regards to translations.